heygrady/blog/source/_posts/2012-04-20-compass-grid-gem-and-new-fluid-grid.markdown

 comments: true
 categories: sass compass grid css
 ---
-In a previous post on [using Sass with the 1KB CSS Grid]({% post_url 2011-02-17-using-sass-with-the-1kb-grid-system %}), I reviewed in depth the concept of using Sass and Compass to remove unnecessary classes from your HTML markup, and recommended usimg mixins instead.
+In a previous post on <a href="{% post_url 2011-02-17-using-sass-with-the-1kb-grid-system %}">using Sass with the 1KB CSS Grid</a>, I reviewed in depth the concept of using Sass and Compass to remove unnecessary classes from your HTML markup, and recommended usimg mixins instead.
 After using this grid on my own projects for the past year I've finally created a Ruby Gem called [compass-grid-plugin](http://rubygems.org/gems/compass-grid-plugin) and I've updated the [GitHub repository](https://github.com/heygrady/compass-grid-plugin) to include a fluid grid option as well.
 For now I'm calling it "Grid" because that's what I've been calling it.
 The fluid grid will be documented below.

 - [Grid on Github](https://github.com/heygrady/compass-grid-plugin)
 - [Grid on Ruby Gems](http://rubygems.org/gems/compass-grid-plugin)